Chenyt-Dev/coding/Meta_high_frequency.md

 * I just follow the cases in the description, using a List<String> to record the current path.
 * Corner case is when the List is empty then we are at root.
 And when we are at root, after ".." we are still at root.

+### 543. Diameter of Binary Tree
+* Search in each node, calc the diameter for each node, return the depth of that node.